-The grantee should work with the household that will be displaced throughout the process to ensure the household is provided appropriate and required advisory services.
+The subrecipient should work with the household that will be involuntarily displaced throughout the process to ensure the household is provided appropriate and required advisory services.

-- ✓ Grantees must provide counseling and appropriate referrals to social service agencies, when appropriate. - ✓ Grantees must offer or pay for transportation (e.g., taxi, rental car) to inspect comparable units or the actual unit selected by the displaced person. - ✓ When a displace is a minority, every effort should be made to ensure that referrals are made to comparables located outside of areas of minority concentration, if feasible. - The grantee must provide current and continuing information on the availability, purchase price or rental cost and location of "comparable replacement dwellings."
+- Subrecipients must provide counseling and appropriate referrals to social service agencies, when appropriate. - Subrecipient must offer or pay for transportation (e.g., taxi, rental car) to inspect comparable units or the actual unit selected by the displaced person. - Subrecipients should make every effort to identify "communities of opportunity" for comparable housing located outside of areas of with concentration of low income and minority households, if feasible. - ✓ The subrecipient must provide current and continuing information on the availability, purchase price or rental cost and location of "comparable replacement dwellings."
 (See the section below for more information on comparable replacement dwellings.)